IBM Cloud Docs

 The redli client needs to be updated for the user management features introduced in Redis 6.
 If you try to connect to without updating the client, you see an error like: (error) WRONGPASS invalid username-password pair.

-Connection strings are displayed in the Endpoints panel of your deployment's Overview, and can also be retrieved from the Cloud Databases CLI plug-in, and the Cloud Databases API.
+Connection strings are displayed in the Endpoints panel of your deployment's Overview page, and can also be retrieved from the Cloud Databases CLI plug-in, and the Cloud Databases API.

-The information the clients need to connect to your deployment is in the "cli" section of your connection strings.
+The information the clients need to connect to your deployment is in the "CLI" section of a credential created on the Service credentials page.
 The table contains a breakdown for reference.

 Bin The recommended binary to create a connection; in this case it is redli.